EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Birthright.md

 Available stat boosts: select any two (2) out of Willpower, Intelegence, and Constitution.
 Mobility: 5
 Vitality: 4 + STR (min 1)
-Passive: They gain +1 luck bonus to any save vs spell.
+Passive: They gain +1 luck bonus to any *Skill test* vs spell.

 ## Forsaken